nicolluis10/kAIxo_X01/README.md

 # Basque Chatbot with RAG and Embeddings

 This repository contains code for building a Basque-speaking chatbot powered by Retrieval-Augmented Generation (RAG) with knowledge from movie subtitles.
 This chatbot is designed to understand and respond in Basque, enhanced with natural language knowledge from dialogues, leveraging the FastAPI framework for web-based interaction.
+The "embeddings.py" script is for initializing the vector database and creating the embeddings.

 ## Features